 - 5.37 There are services other than 'audit related services' (see paragraphs 5.34 5.36) for which the auditor of the entity is an appropriate provider particularly where those services are required by Irish law or regulation.
-However, the threats to independence arising from such services are not necessarily clearly insignificant and the firm considers whether such services give rise to threats to independence and, where appropriate, the need to apply safeguards.
-Such services include: - Reports, that are not 'audit related services', required by the competent authorities / regulators supervising the audited entity, where the authority / regulator has either specified the auditor to provide the service or identified to the entity that the auditor would be an appropriate choice for service provider. - Audit and other services provided as auditor of the entity, or as reporting accountant, in relation to information of the audited entity for which it is probable that an objective, reasonable and informed third party would conclude that the understanding of the entity obtained by the auditor for the audit of the financial statements is relevant to the service, and where the nature of the service would not compromise independence.
-These might include, for example: - audit and other services relating to public reporting as reporting accountant on financial or other information of the audited entity in an investment circular or prospectus; - services, including private reporting, that are customarily performed by the reporting accountant - to support statements and disclosures made by the directors in a prospectus or investment circular or to support confirmations provided by the sponsor or nominated adviser; - audit and other assurance services relating to public reporting on other information issued by the entity, such as reports on information in the front of annual reports not covered by the auditor's report on the financial statements.
+However, the threats to independence arising from such services are not necessarily clearly insignificant and the firm considers whether such services give rise to threats to independence any propriate, the need to apply safeguards.
+Such services include: - reports, that are not 'audit related services', required by the competent authorities/regulators supervising the audited entity, where the authority/regulator has either specified the auditor to provide the service or identified to the entity that the auditor would be an appropriate choice for service provider; - audit and other services provided as auditor of the entity, or as reporting accountant, in relation to information of the audited entity for which it is probable that an objective, reasonable and informed third party would conclude that the understanding of the entity obtained by the auditor for the audit of the financial statements is relevant to the service, and where the nature of the service would not compromise independence.
+These might include, for example: - audit and other services relating to public reporting as reporting accountant on financial or other information of the audited entity in an investment circular or prospectus; - services, including private reporting, that are customarily performed by the reporting accountant